We know joining a club can be a bit daunting, but we’re a friendly and welcoming bunch, and always delighted to see new faces.

 Becoming a member

-After a few sample sessions to make sure we suit, we’d invite you to join the club.
+After a few sample sessions to make sure we suit, we’d love you to join the club.
 We have a new membership fees structure from 2018 which can either be paid monthly (via direct debit) or annually (via direct debit, card or bank transfer), and offers concessionary rates.

 How to get to Nethercraigs